Tampereen-Urheilusukeltajat/Blenderi-Backend/README.md

 Then take your favourite database tool and connect to `127.0.0.1:<PORT_NUMBER_OF_YOUR_CHOICE>` with the production credentials.

+## Deployment

+When something is pushed to the `main` branch, it is automatically deployed to production servers.
+See `fly-deploy.yml` for the deployment pipeline and `fly.toml` for the container configuration.

+The application is deployed as a container, which has been defined in `Dockerfile`

 ## Contributing

 Fork the application and do your thing.
 Make sure that you run the `enforce-style` script and fix possible errors before opening a PR.
 Also write